Topic for the Term

 The children are expected to read to an adult daily at home and we ask that you record this reading in your child’s reading record.
 Practise at home is really important!

-Your child will bring home weekly spellings on a Friday, ready for a test on the following Thursday.
+Your child will bring home weekly spellings on a Friday, ready for a test on the following Friday.
 These are very important and we hope that all children will actively engage with this more formal way of working.

 Trips